chausner/sgbust/README.md

 ## Building

-To build sgbust, a C++20-compliant compiler is required. sgbust is currently tested with MSVC only. gcc should also be able to build the application but due to limitations in its parallel STL implementation, created binaries will run single-threaded and the search will be very slow.
+To build sgbust, a C++20-compliant compiler is required. sgbust is tested with recent versions of MSVC, gcc and Clang.
-As of writing, Clang is not supported since it does not implement parallel STL algorithms.
+As of writing, Clang is only supported when libstdc++ is used as STL implementation since libc++ currently does not implement Parallel STL algorithms that sgbust relies on for multi-threading.

-sgbust uses [vcpkg](https://github.com/microsoft/vcpkg) for dependency management.
+[vcpkg](https://github.com/microsoft/vcpkg) is recommended for installing third-party library dependencies.
 Follow the [quick start guide](https://github.com/microsoft/vcpkg#quick-start-windows) to setup vcpkg before building sgbust.

 ## Usage